-1 For more details, see:

-“Disability, Voter Turnout, and Voting Difficulties in the 2012 Elections” (Rutgers)

-https://smlr.rutgers.edu/sites/default/files/images/Disability%20and%20voting%20survey%20report%20for%202012%20elections.pdf;

-“Experience of Voters with Disabilities in the 2012 Election Cycle” (National Council on Disability)

-https://ncd.gov/rawmedia_repository/8%2028%20HAVA%20Formatted%20KJ%20V5%20508.pdf; and

-“The Blind Voter Experience: A Comparison of the 2008 and 2012 Elections” (National Federation of the Blind)

-https://nfb.org/images/nfb/documents/word/2012_blind_voter_survey_report.docx.

 requirements as they choose.
 However, when the scope of a requirement is limited to a specific function, that information is included in the text of the requirement, for clarity.
 For example:

 “A voting system’s electronic display must be capable of...”